DARPA-ASKEM/askem-beaker/src/askem_beaker/contexts/dataset/incidence_to_prevalence.md

 - Combine the time series data into one DataFrame.
 Ensure that all variables (I, R, H, D) are aligned by their common date index.

 #### 4.2.
 Calculate Susceptible Population (S)
 - Define a total population (e.g., 150 million) if not provided by the user.
+Be explicit and obvious so the user can adjust this as needed.
 - Calculate the susceptible population as:
-  - **S** = Total population - I - R - H - D.
+  - **S** = Total population - I - R - H - D (and/or other compartments as needed)

 #### 4.3.
 Adjust Recovered Population
 - Ensure that recovered individuals exclude deaths: